viking-saver/windows-itpro-docs/windows/security/book/index.md

 ### Identity protection

 Attackers are increasingly targeting employees and their devices, so organizations need stronger security against increasingly sophisticated cyberthreats.
 Windows 11 provides proactive protection against credential theft.
-Windows Hello and TPM 2.0 work together to shield identities, and features like passkeys and secure biometric sign-in virtually eliminate the risk of lost or stolen passwords. <sup>[\[5\]](conclusion.md#footnote5)</sup> Enhanced phishing protection also increases safety; in fact, businesses reported 2.9x fewer instances of identity theft with the hardware-backed protection in Windows 11. <sup>[\[2\]](conclusion.md#footnote2)</sup>
+Windows Hello and TPM 2.0 work together to shield identities, and features like passkeys and secure biometric sign-in virtually eliminate the risk of lost or stolen passwords<sup>[\[5\]](conclusion.md#footnote5)</sup>.
+Enhanced phishing protection also increases safety; in fact, businesses reported 2.9x fewer instances of identity theft with the hardware-backed protection in Windows 11<sup>[\[2\]](conclusion.md#footnote2)</sup>.

 ### Application safeguards